iocast/lackey/readme.md

 > someone who is too willing to do whatever they are told to do, especially when the person, organization etc being obeyed is much more important or powerful
 > -- <cite>[Macmillan Dictionary][1]</cite>

-I'm helping you to run project specific tasks, in particular by running your simulation which your are too lazy to do manually.
+I'm helping you to run project specific tasks, in particular by running your simulation which you are too lazy to do manually.

 Nevertheless I ask you to adhere some guidlines.
 Here they are:

-TODO

 ## registration
 When scheduling a new run, a unique token is assigned to it.
 Every change on such a run, is authenticated over this unique token.